Do your gums bleed when brushing or flossing your teeth daily? Are they red, swollen or increasingly sensitive?

 You must treat bleeding gums to prevent more complex problems.
 When periodontal disease advances, it will damage your teeth, gums, and the underlying bone.
 Gum disease is the leading cause of tooth loss in adults and can result in permanent damage.

 Untreated gum disease allows the infection to eat away at the gums, exposing the tooth roots and deep pockets to form.
-This not only weakens the support system for healthy teeth, but allows harmful bacteria to pass into the bloodstream.
-This will elevate your risk for systemic related health concerns.
-Patients with poor periodontal health are also at an increased risk for cardiovascular disease.
+This not only weakens the support system for healthy teeth but allows harmful bacteria to pass into the bloodstream.

-If you have heart disease, high blood pressure, or a systemic related disorder such as diabetes, poor gum health can affect symptoms and even make your disease difficult to manage.
 It is also important to note that certain types of medications prescribed to treat these and other health conditions can increase your risk of developing gum disease.
 Discussing your medical history and lifestyle habits is important in the maintenance of a healthy smile.

 Gum Disease Treatments

-- Oral surgery: in advanced cases, or periodontitis, we may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.
+• Oral surgery: in advanced cases, or periodontitis, we may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.

-To prevent your gums from bleeding, being committed to a strict oral health routine is a must.
-This includes brushing and flossing your teeth daily to remove bacteria-causing plaque from teeth and gums.
 Also, you should visit our office at least every six months for an exam and a professional dental cleaning.
-These cleanings are important because they remove plaque and tartar from difficult to reach places where your toothbrush cannot reach.
+These cleanings are important because they remove plaque and tartar from difficult-to-reach places where your toothbrush cannot reach.

 Bleeding Gums FAQs